krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### An S3 bucket is configured to invoke the Lambda function whenever a new object is added to the bucket.
 The Lambda function transforms the object and uploads the transformed object to the same bucket.
 Would you approve of this solution?

 No. This solution can unintentionally create an infinite loop and accumulate massive charges to your account.

+#### Your Lambda function needs access to a private web end point available in your VPC.
+What steps do you need to enable such an access?

+Configure Lambda to run inside a private subnet of your VPC.
+Lambda function can only access private resources inside your VPC when you configure it to run inside your VPC.
+You need to specify the VPC, private subnets, and Security group as part of the Lambda configuration

+#### Your application services are used by several third parties.
+To ensure quality of service for all customers and to prevent a single customer from consuming all the resources, you want to enforce limits on maximum requests per second that can be made by a single customer.

+API Gateway can act as a single point for your third parties to integrate with your services.
+API Gateway allows to throttle requests at specific method level and manage individual API Keys.
+It also allows you to cache the responses so that API Gateway can directly answer certain method calls without invoking your backend services for every request.
+You can configure your API methods to require authorization can support IAM based control, third party identity providers, custom authorizers and so forth.

+#### Your Lambda function subscribes to an SNS topic, and the Lambda function is invoked asynchronously when a message arrives for that topic.
+When there is an error while processing a message, you want to ensure that the message is available for your team to troubleshoot.
+What configuration can you use for this?

+Configure Dead Letter Queue for Lambda function

+Using Dead Letter configuration, you can direct Lambda to send unprocessed events to SQS queue or SNS topic.
+This can be used for troubleshooting events that were unsuccessful.
+While you can catch errors in a Lambda function and push the events to SQS queue, Lambda does it automatically for you using Dead Letter config.
+SNS Topic itself does not have dead letter configuration.
+SQS has a dead letter option to move messages that were not processed after specified number of retries